Auroville, international tropical-eco-spiritual enclave

 The ecological housing project of architect Manu Gopalan and his team of educators, biologists, masons, and students are building ‘Sacred Groves’ a 3-part prototype built with mud bricks, rainwater harvesting, solar panels, use of palm wood etc. The project serves as a hands-on workshop for architecture students and volunteers who live in dorms on the site and maintain a permaculture garden/kitchen.
 In addition, some experimental 1-room houses are under construction, designed by students.
 Also gender roles are clearly different here.
 Two girls with a wheelbarrow pass us.

 The girls’ dorm on stilts with a tent-shaped thatched roof included a hummingbird nest they were preserving.
-The small solar lamp I give to my guide Shavi will get her a dorm some light at night. http://sacredgroves.in/
+The small solar lamp, Shavi, my student guide is happy to use my small gift, a solar lamp, as a night light. http://sacredgroves.in/

 Comment: Bill, a young German architect I met, observed that the different initiatives do not seem to benefit from each others’ experiences as much as they could.
 Some at ‘Sacred Groves’ did not seem to be aware of the Earth Institute’s materials and documentation – are their building materials different – is competition a factor?